The Policy on Campus Disruptions was promulgated in 1967, and states that:

 It is a violation of University policy for a member of the faculty, staff, or student body to:

-Prevent or disrupt the effective carrying out of a University function or approved activity, such as lectures, meetings, interviews, ceremonies, the conduct of University business in a University office, and public events.
+Prevent or disrupt the effective carrying out of a University function or approved activity, such as classes, lectures, meetings, interviews, ceremonies, the conduct of University business in a University office, and public events.

 Obstruct the legitimate movement of any person about the campus or in any University building or facility.